mortezakowkabi/jcb-persian-documentation/english/index.md

 ## Start here

 These tutorials will give you a practical understanding of how Joomla Component Builder (JCB) works.
 The documentation below pairs each walkthrough with timeline references from its companion video so you can jump straight to the moment you need.
-As you read, pay particular attention to how **Custom Admin Views** extend Joomla's backend and how the refreshed **Site View** chapters explain the public-facing side—JCB now documents how Dynamic Gets, templates, layouts, reusable code blocks, and frontend libraries combine to deliver bespoke experiences for your visitors while keeping plugin-powered automation in step with what end users see.
+As you read, pay particular attention to how **Custom Admin Views** extend Joomla's backend and how the refreshed **Joomla Plugins** guide documents background automation—JCB now captures how Dynamic Gets, templates, layouts, reusable code blocks, and plugin-driven services come together so your component's UI and event logic stay aligned.

 A revision of this knowledge base is underway to add timelines and polish every transcript.
 Chapters one through seventy-one already include raw transcriptions and are actively being edited.
 Progress updates will continue to appear in the title of the chapter currently being refined, and new announcements are posted in the community forum once a chapter is finished.